jolocdj/photobooth/README.md

-# Underwater Photobooth Web App 🐠
+# AJ's Photobooth Web App 🐠

 An underwater-themed photobooth web application built with vanilla HTML, CSS, and JavaScript.
 Add cute sea creatures and bubbles to your photos and download them as a photo strip🐡